devenkhatri/dt-n8n-workflow-backups/n8n AI Workflow Bundle/Bonus/n8n/3201-whatsapp-ai-sales-agent.md

 # Workflow Analysis for WhatsApp AI Sales Agent

 ## Description
-This workflow automates customer interactions on WhatsApp using an AI sales agent, allowing businesses to respond to queries and provide information efficiently.
+This workflow automates customer interactions on WhatsApp using AI to answer questions, record customer details, and notify sales teams for complex queries, enhancing customer service and lead management.

 ## Input Details
-The workflow is triggered by an incoming WhatsApp message received via a webhook.
+This workflow is triggered by an incoming message to a WhatsApp business account, specifically messages that are not status updates.

 ## Process Summary
-First, the workflow receives a new WhatsApp message.
-It then processes the message content and uses an AI model (OpenAI GPT-4) to generate a relevant response based on a predefined prompt, product knowledge, and chat history.
-After getting the AI-generated response, it translates the message into a format suitable for WhatsApp.
-Finally, the workflow sends the AI-generated response back to the customer via WhatsApp.
+The workflow begins by checking if the incoming WhatsApp message is a status update; if not, it proceeds.
+The AI then processes the message to answer the query, extracts entities like customer name and email, and stores them.
+If the AI cannot answer the question, it escalates the query by notifying the sales team via Slack and providing all available customer information.
+Finally, it sends the AI-generated response or an escalation message back to the customer on WhatsApp.

 ## Output Details
-The workflow sends an AI-generated response to the customer via WhatsApp.
+The workflow either sends an AI-generated answer directly to the WhatsApp user or sends a notification to the sales team via Slack for escalation.